 My advice is to:

 - Don’t accept second best: Choose a woman who is truly compatible with you, rather than accepting whatever you can get and then trying to make it work.

-- Deepen the love: Instead of making the mistake that divorced couples have made, be the smarter man who deepens the love, respect and attraction between yourself and your woman, rather than allowing the relationship to become stale.
+- Deepen the love: Instead of making the mistake that millions of divorced couples have made, be smart and deepen the love, respect and attraction between yourself and your woman, rather than allowing the relationship to become stale.

 - Make her proud to be with you: Be the man that she wants to stay with for life by continuing to reach for your true potential as a man.